-Ms. Valencia is the past president of the New Mexico State Bar Association's Elder Law Section and the Committee on Women and the the Montessori Foundation.
+Ms. Valencia is the past president of the New Mexico State Bar Association's Elder Law Section and the Committee on Women and the Legal Profession.
+She also serves on a number of non-profit boards including the Friends of the Montessori Foundation.
 She is deeply committed to creating and advancing effective policy solutions to help New Mexico's most vulnerable adults.